Armandpl/portfolio/projects/san-francisco-ece-makers.md

 date: 2019-01-02
 image: "/media/sf.jpg"
 excerpt: ECE Makers was a program proposed by my school.
-They sent us to San Francisco to discover the mindset and organize an art exhibit.
+They sent us to San Francisco to discover the mindset of Silicon Valley and organize an art exhibit.
 code: ''
 external_link_name: ''
 external_link: ''